Web UI to SFDX: how to embrace Git-based development visually

 • You will then open up a custom object

-• You can make any change you desire as you have access to the data model.
+• You can make any change you desire with access to the data model.
 To implement a change to a field, for example, you will select “Field & Relationships”

 • Once you have made your change, you will save it.
 You will go to the “Changes” tab to view your changes.